KevinMarquette/kevinmarquette.github.io/_draft/powershell-hashtable-everything-you-wanted-to-know-about.md

 I use splatting any time the command gets too long.
 I define too long as causing my window to scroll right.
 If I hit 3 properties for a function, odds are that I will rewrite it using a spatted hashtable.

 ## Splatting for optional parameters
-One of the most common ways I use spatting is to deal with optional parameters that come from some place else in my script.
+One of the most common ways I use spatting is to deal with optional parameters that come from someplace else in my script.
 Lets say I have a function that wraps a `Get-CIMInstance` call that has an optional `$Credential` argument.

     $CIMParams = @{
         ClassName = 'Win32_Bios'